 Rich cream markings on chartreuse foliage; nice, full habit that is larger than others this color; avoid sunburning, keep shaded; amazing contrast to other plants; great versatility; keep soil moist in heat of summer; grown primarily for foliage

-Carnival Limeade Coral Bells' attractive crinkled lobed leaves remain chartreuse in color with distinctive green veins and tinges of creamy white throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Carnival Limeade Coral Bells is primarily valued in the garden for its distinctive form, with the flower stalks towering over the foliage.
+It attractive crinkled lobed leaves remain chartreuse in color with distinctive green veins and tinges of creamy white throughout the year.

 Carnival Limeade Coral Bells is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.